abelsonlive/abelsonlive.github.io/resume/index.md

 * Responsible for the design, development, and ongoing maintenance of a centralized Hive warehouse for all of the company's key data sources, including Google Analytics, Chartbeat, DoubleClick for Publishers (DFP), Chorus (our proprietary content management system), Facebook Insights, Twitter Analytics, Youtube Analytics, Snapchat Analytics, and several others.

 * Wrote Hive queries and custom Map-Reduce jobs to join and analyze these data sources.
-These analyses are presented directly to the CEO and were fundamental in steering company-wide revenue strategy and identifying opportunities for future growth.
+These analyses were presented directly to the CEO and were fundamental in steering company-wide revenue strategy and identifying opportunities for future growth.

 [Enigma](http://enigma.io)
 : Chief Data Scientist, _2013-2015_